-- DVD recorder or video deck: Connect the AV cable to the VIDEO IN and AUDIO IN terminals. - Camera: Connect the AV cable to the USB/AV port
+- DVD recorder or video deck: Connect the AV cable to the VIDEO IN and AUDIO IN terminals. - Camera: Connect the AV cable to the USB/AV port.

 You can play a slideshow of snapshots and movies on the camera and record it on a DVD or video tape.
-You can record movies by selecting "☑ Only" for the slideshow "Images" setting (page 108).
-When recording images to an external device, use [▲] (DISP) to clear all indicators from the monitor screen (page 159).
+You can record movies by selecting " Only" for the slideshow "Images" setting (page 111).